kellekai-jira/Fugaku-Particle-Filter/README.md

 - `comm_` The  MPI-Communicator of which each rank will build a connection to the melissa_server.
 In the most cases this can be set to `MPI_COMM_WORLD`

 - `values`, `hidden_values` pointers to the raw data buffer saving the assimilated state and hidden state respectively.
+Up to the current Melissa-DA version the user must ensure that each of them (`values` and `hidden_values`) are aligned linear in memory, i.e., as an arbitrary C array.
 These variables are in-out, meaning that `melissa_expose` will change them inplace to avoid memory copies.

 The Fortran API is quite similar.
 For more detail have a look into [api/melissa_api.i.f90](api/melissa_api.i.f90) or the `build_prefix/include/melissa_api.f90` which is created during building.

 There are also different other API functions considering index maps (to map multiple variables in the assimilated or hidden state) or to expose multiple chunks of data stored on different places in the memory.
 As they are not vital for simple study runs and their API is not completely fixed yet they are only documented in the source code ([api/melissa_api.h](api/melissa_api.h)).

-### Linking against the Melissa-API
+### Linking against the Melissa-DA-API
 If you are using CMake it is as simple as

 ```cmake